DevelopHowTo/DevelopersCup-v2.0/README.md

 # DevelopersCup-v2.0
-the all new era of Technical Development Contests
+The all new era of Technical Development Contests